 Josh: Content Manager

-Regarding the first project, I think our biggest challenge was coming up with an umbrella of overarching ideas to organize our subideas.
+Regarding the first project, I think our biggest challenge was coming up with an umbrella of overarching ideas to organize our sub ideas.
 All of us had very specific tactics we wanted to explore in this campaign.
 Finding themes or categories to structure those tactics was originally difficult.
 Once we learned how to efficiently organize and convey our ideas, creativity began to flow and we ended up with an awesome first pitch.
-I felt I brought a great deal of understanding to my position on this project.
+I felt I brought a great deal of insight to my position on this project.
 Understanding our clients' target audience and the explanation behind their habits helped me come up with relatable content ideas and impactful ways to execute them.
 I helped contribute many innovative ideas to each area of our campaign.
 As a daily user of social media and a strict observer of its' trends, I was able to use my personal insight along with data when creating and strategically placing relevant and useful content throughout the campaign.
 Originally I was caught off guard by how social media heavy this campaign was.
-I am aware of how imperative social media has become in the advertising world but the extent to which it was used in this campaign surprised me a bit.
-I also was previously unaware of how useful analytical data can be to ensure the messages my team and I created reached the people they needed to reach.
+I am aware of how important social media has become in the advertising world but the extent to which it was used in this campaign surprised me a bit.
+I also was previously unaware of how useful analytical data can be to ensure the messages my team and I create reach the people they need to reach.
 There are many inferences and conclusions that can be drawn from statistics that the analytics and research teams hold.
 There are virtually no boundaries that data can't reach.
 Content Manager is undeniably necessary as it is their job to create and organize the methods in which our content will be displayed.